molgenis/molgenis-r-armadillo/adr/0005-how-to-deal-with-workspaces.md

 These views do not contain the data, only the representation of the variables.
 In Opal you can manage permissions per view, which makes it possible to put all the tables and views related to one dictionary version in one project.

 ## Decision
 Within the Armadillo we have the ability to nest the dictionaries.
-Which makes it ppossible to specify the dictionary version and data version on a sublevel.
+Which makes it possible to specify the dictionary version and data version on a sublevel.
 The structure in the Armadillo will be used in the following manner:

 - gecko-all
   - 2_1-core-1_0